aws/aws-cdk/packages/@aws-cdk/aws-stepfunctions/README.md

 ### Task

 A `Task` represents some work that needs to be done.
-It takes a `resource` property that is either a Lambda `Function` or a Step Functions `Activity`.
+It takes a `resource` property that is either a Lambda `Function` or a Step Functions `Activity` (A Lambda Function runs your task's code on AWS Lambda, whereas an `Activity` is used to run your task's code on an arbitrary compute fleet you manage).

 ```ts
 const task = new stepfunctions.Task(this, 'Invoke The Lambda', {